apache/spark/docs/rdd-programming-guide.md

 *Warning*: When a Spark task finishes, Spark will try to merge the accumulated updates in this task to an accumulator.
 If it fails, Spark will ignore the failure and still mark the task successful and continue to run other tasks.
-Hence, a buggy accumulator will not impact a Spark job but it will not get updated even if a Spark job is successful.
+Hence, a buggy accumulator will not impact a Spark job, but it may not get updated correctly although a Spark job is successful.

 </div>